robots4life/workshop-001-svelte-demo/README.md

 Web pages in SvelteKit are created with `+page.svelte` files.

+Checkout the next branch to continue.

 **`git checkout 004-add-styles-to-index-page`**

+Web pages in SvelteKit are created with `+page.svelte` files.

 Let's style the index page a little bit.